sammaxfleet/THISORTHATAPI/README.md

 User Stories:

 1. As a developer/superuser I can see a search field in the events and posts list so that I can search for a specific event or post
-2. As a developer/superuser I can filter the events list by category so that I can see only the events relating to one desired category
+2. As a developer/superuser I can search by celebrity
-3. As a developer/superuser I can view a list of events/posts by profiles I follow so that I can see only the events/posts relating to profiles that I like
-4. As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like
+3. As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like
-5. As a developer/superuser I can view a list of events I have posted a bookmarked id to so that I can see only the events I am interested in attending
-6. As a developer/superuser I can view a list of events/posts relating to just one profile so that I can see only the events/posts created by a single user
-7. As a developer/superuser I can view a list of comments linked to a particular post so that I can see see the comments relating to one single post id
-8. As a developer/superuser I can view a list of reviews linked to a particular event so that I can see see the reviews relating to one single event id

 Edit Profile :